krzemienski/awesome-from-stars/README.md

 * [HackTricks-wiki/hacktricks](https://github.com/HackTricks-wiki/hacktricks): Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 * [mdh34/hackup](https://github.com/mdh34/hackup): Read Hacker News from the desktop
 * [hadolint/hadolint](https://github.com/hadolint/hadolint): Dockerfile linter, validate inline bash, written in Haskell
+* [arturocuya/haiku](https://github.com/arturocuya/haiku): Haiku is a compiler for Roku applications that allows you do more with less code.
+The shortest form of code poetry 😌
 * [shogo4405/HaishinKit.swift](https://github.com/shogo4405/HaishinKit.swift): Camera and Microphone streaming library via RTMP and SRT for iOS, macOS, tvOS and visionOS.
 * [linkedin/Hakawai](https://github.com/linkedin/Hakawai): A powerful, extensible UITextView.
 * [Hammerspoon/hammerspoon](https://github.com/Hammerspoon/hammerspoon): Staggeringly powerful macOS desktop automation with Lua